Not all notes are created equal

 Change the way you take notes, it will impact the way you think.

 Continue your journey on exploring a better way of taking notes by learning why organizing in folders is limiting.
-If you want to know more about typed note-taking, read our learning unit on how to create typed notes.
+If you want to know more about typed note-taking, read our tutorial on how to create typed notes.

 📖 Continue reading